 |Dedicated instance family||A dedicated instance exclusively occupies the CPU and memory resources allocated to

 it.
-Its performance remains stable for a long term and is not affected by the other
+Its performance remains stable and is not affected by other instances that are

 The top configuration of this instance family is dedicated host.
-A dedicated host instance occupies all of the resources on the server where it resides.
+A dedicated host instance occupies all resources on the server where it is deployed.

 The following figure shows the differences between the three instance families.

-The three instance families each have some unique performance metrics and therefore cannot be directly compared.
-The following table is a comparison of cost-effectiveness between the three instance families by using instance types with similar specifications as examples.
+The three instance families have some unique performance metrics that cannot be directly compared.
+The following table is a comparison of costs between the three instance families based on instance types with similar specifications.
 This comparison provides a basis for you to make purchase decisions.

-Based on the preceding comparison, a dedicated instance costs 70% more but provides twice as much memory capacity, 25% more connections, and 28% higher input/output operations per second (IOPS) than a shared or general-purpose instance.
-The dedicated instance family delivers high cost-effectiveness if it is used in suitable business scenarios.
+Based on the preceding table, a dedicated instance costs 70% more but provides twice as much memory capacity, 25% more connections, and 28% higher input/output operations per second (IOPS) than a shared or general-purpose instance.
+A dedicated instance also provides more stable CPU and storage performance.
+The dedicated instance family delivers high cost effectiveness if it is used in suitable business scenarios.

 Instance typesFor more information about instance types and their specifications, such as the number of CPU cores, memory capacity, storage capacity, maximum number of connections, and IOPS, see Primary instance types.

-For more information about the price of each instance type, visit ApsaraDB RDS for MySQL.
+For more information about the price of each instance type, see the ApsaraDB RDS pricing page.

-You can change the family and specifications of your RDS instance based on your business requirements.
+You can change the instance family and specifications of your RDS instance based on business requirements.